TrivadisPF/streamsets-dev-simulator/README.md

 # Dev Simulator Origin

+Supported pipeline types: **Data Collector**

 The Dev Simulator Origin ...

 ## File Name Pattern and Mode

 Use a file name pattern to define the files that the Directory origin processes.
 You can use either a glob pattern or a regular expression to define the file name pattern.

 The Directory origin processes files based on the file name pattern mode, file name pattern, and specified directory.
-For example, if you specify a /logs/weblog/ directory, glob mode, and *.json as the file name pattern, the origin processes all files with the json extension in the /logs/weblog/ directory.
+For example, if you specify a `/logs/weblog/` directory, glob mode, and *.json as the file name pattern, the origin processes all files with the json extension in the /logs/weblog/ directory.

 The origin processes files in order based on the specified read order.